The Rise and Sudden End of the Overwatch League

 The Overwatch League was built on the model for the NFL and the NBA, which means ticket sales for home and away games went a long way in determining revenue and profit.

 Not only did COVID-19 force Overwatch League competitions to go online and prevent physical ticket sales, but it kept home team fans from developing relationships with their individual city teams.
-It also prevented all of the sales that come along with having fans watch games in-person, like concession sales, T-shirt sales, etc.
+It also prevented all the sales that come along with having fans watch games in-person, like concession sales, T-shirt sales, etc.

 Overwatch is an American game